The jewel in Swanage’s crown is its beautiful beach that sweeps around the curve of its sheltered bay.

 Beach-side bites – where to eat along Swanage Beach

-Whether you want to sample some fresh, local Dorset seafood, or grab a traditional fish and chips to eat on on the shore or (as many locals do) up in Prince Albert Gardens overlooking the bay, there are plenty of beach-front dining options in Swanage.
+Whether you want to sample some fresh, local Dorset seafood, or grab a traditional fish and chips to eat on the shore or (as many locals do) up in Prince Albert Gardens overlooking the bay, there are plenty of beach-front dining options in Swanage.

 - The Cabin – Al fresco dining doesn’t get much closer to the sea than this.
 Perfect for breakfast, brunch or lunch with a very special view, The Cabin is situated on the beach at the foot of the Grand Hotel and is accessed either via the steps off Burlington Road or simply a stroll along the beach from town.
 Check out their Facebook page for more information: www.facebook.com/pages/category/Cafe/The-Cabin-Swanage 📞 07342 322162

 - The Cellar Bar – Situated right on the bay, underneath Swanage’s cinema and theatre The Mowlem, The Cellar Bar’s relaxed, on-trend decor makes for a pleasant spot for a drink and catch-up with friends

 - The Fish Plaice and The Parade – These two next-door neighbour fish & chip takeaways both have dining-in options and are popular with locals and visitors alike and can be found right by the bay close to the central hub of other restaurants, pubs and shops.
-Equally popular, though set back from the shore further into town, is another locals’ favourite chip shop Harlees (The Fish Plaice: 📞 01929 423668; The Parade: 📞 01929 422362; Harlees, 355 High Street 📞 01929 423578)
+Equally popular, though set back from the shore further into town, is another locals’ favourite chip shop Harlees (Phone numbers for each: The Fish Plaice: 📞 01929 423668; The Parade: 📞 01929 422362; Harlees, 355 High Street 📞 01929 423578)

 - Gee Whites – This hugely popular, relaxed outdoor dining experience just off High Street attracts many visitors and locals alike, so be prepared for a short wait in line to grab your seat on busy days.
 Watch people crabbing in the bay or the boats coming and going while you wait.
 And there’s a waffle shack right next door for afters 📞 01929 425720